閱讀出處:

 p.
 206

 Forry [Ackerman] told you that I have been reading science fiction for a long time.
 I have.
-I have been reading it as long as I cold get hold of it, and I probably experienced much the same process most of you did: parental disapproval, those funny looks you get from friends, for reading "that kind of junk."
+I have been reading it as long as I cold get hold of it, and I probably experienced much the same process most of you did: parental disapproval, those funny looks you get from friends, for reading "that kind of junk."p.
+207

 We here, the science fiction fans, are the lunatic fringe!
 We are the crazy fools who read that kind of stuff – who read those magazines with the outlandish machines and animals on the covers.
 You leave one around loose in your home and a friend will pick it up.
 Those who are not fans ask you if you really read that stuff, and from then on they look at you with suspicion.